aabbtree77/adast/README.md

 Another way towards greater accuracy is to increase the impulse numbers.
 The quadrature encoder outputs two binary signals A and B which produce four states per cycle.
 These states can be counted, increasing the number of impulses and hence resolution 4x.
 This is still insufficient, but consider how much the number of impulses matters with the following example.
 Suppose a guessed MPS=40mu and we measure the distance traveled with only 25 generated impulses.
 This is about 1mm of travel, which, when measured with a millimeter accuracy, leads to 100% error.
 Whereas in the example above with 10K impulses, the relative error will be (40.1-40.0)/40 = 0.25%.

 Therefore, we cannot determine MPS with an adequate precision by means of a mm-ruler.
-We can only verify that the integral micron part is 40mu and see if the decimal part is close to zero.
+We can only verify that the integral micron part is 40mu and see if the decimal part is close to zero, which seems to be the case.

 The second group of errors add a constant bias to the distance value.
-For instance, the sensor position is known only approximately with the mm precision of a standard ruler which might introduce a mm/sub-mm bias in the real and displayed knife position.
+For instance, the sensor position is known only approximately with a millimeter precision of a standard ruler which might introduce a mm/sub-mm bias in the real and displayed knife position.
 The bias is constant though, so it does not accumulate into the cascaded loss of precision with each knife movement; it can be measured and accounted for, in code.
 A similar case holds for the potentially imprecise stopping distance values.
-The only requirement/hope is that they are constant.
+The only requirement/hope is that they are constant, which is the case only with a single speed and distances larger than a few centimeters.
+Stopping/braking distance depends on the direction, which is accounted for in the code.

 ## Additional Remarks

-- The machine is a technological marvel of precision mechanics, hydraulics, large electric current engineering, and the microprocessor logic.
+- The machine is a technological marvel of precision mechanics, hydraulics, electrical relay engineering, and the microprocessor logic.

 - Repairing a microcontroller unit (MCU) based board will seldom be economically viable.
   Rewriting a microcontroller program demands rediscovering bits of the original R&D, which takes time, but the benefit of scaling is lost.